githall/Plato/CONTRIBUTING.md

 **Asynchronous Code**

 For unpredictable operations always use asynchronous coding patterns.
-For example when accessing the file system or connecting to the database.
+For example when accessing the file system,  connecting to a database or making a HTTP request.

 **Lock**

 One thread puts a "lock" on a resource, preventing other threads from accessing or modifying it

-**Double-checked locking**
+**Double-check locking**

 Reduce the overhead of acquiring a lock by first testing the locking criterion (the 'lock hint') in an unsafe manner; only if that succeeds does the actual lock proceed.
 Can be unsafe when implemented in some language/hardware combinations.
 It can therefore sometimes be considered an anti-pattern.

 **Read-write lock**

 Allows concurrent read access to an object but requires exclusive access for write operations.

 **Monitor object**

 An object whose methods are subject to mutual exclusion, thus preventing multiple objects from erroneously trying to use it at the same time.